AgencyPMG/Queue/docs/handlers.rst

 The above `switch` statement is a lot of boilerplaint, so PMG provies a `mapping handler <https://github.com/AgencyPMG/queue-mapping-handler>`_ that looks up callables for a message based on its name.
-For example, here's a callable for the :ref:`send alert message <send-alert-message>`.
+For example, here's a callable for the :ref:`send alert message <example-message>`.

 .. code-block:: php